If you have a serious matter please ask to speak to a senior solicitor/partner

-We have prepared simple FAQs to assist you with the common questions you may have before instructing us.
+We have prepared this simple FAQs to assist you with the common questions you may have before instructing us.
 We wish to provide you with as much information as possible before you decide to go ahead with us.

 Can you take on my case?

 We have been established since 1977 and have substantial experience of dealing with cases across all levels.
 We have an excellent track record.
-We have high-ranking independent reviews.
+We have high ranking independent reviews.
 Our website displays a very small number of the cases we have undertaken.
-We have 44 years of experience in handling thousands of cases with positive outcomes over many years.
+We have 45 years of experience in handling thousands of cases with positive outcomes over many years.
 We will not take on a case unless we have sufficient experience in such cases.
 We will not take on cases where we cannot match you to a suitably qualified lawyer at our office.
 Some cases are demanding or complicated and we may not have suitable staff.
 We will not give demanding cases or clients to junior staff.

 Can you guarantee the case will be dropped or I will avoid a penalty?